There is so much proven science and clinical studies backing the huge impact that a Low Carb and Keto Diet can have on your mind and body.

 The reason is, cutting out carbs completely can be really tough.
 Carbohydrate withdrawal is not fun and the discomfort that it brings people can be off-putting.
 90% of people that don't reach their goals on the Keto Diet have not made it past the first week.

 Fortunately, there is a proper way to slowly cut down on your carbs and supplement your body so that you don't feel any discomfort or withdrawal symptoms.
-By focusing on proper nutrition and supplementation, you will be able to smoothly transition your body to Ketosis and receiver a stronger boost of energy then you ever got from carbohydrates.
+By focusing on proper nutrition, you will be able to smoothly transition your body to Ketosis and receiver a stronger boost of energy then you ever got from carbohydrates.

 First Three Days: Withdrawal